dcvath/Final_Project/README.md

 ![Provisional_DB](https://user-images.githubusercontent.com/85654649/140584483-6d9e690a-5ec0-42c1-a615-2959a8b9c30f.png)

 #### Machine Learning
-SciKitLearn is the ML library used for training and testing our source data and to create the RandomForestClassifier model.
-The Machine Learning code is included within the Github repository.
-Multiple potential models were attempted in order to identify the one that provided the most accurate results and could produce the results in a way that fit with the plan for visualization and the ultimate goal of being able to predict wine quality, based on certain characteristics.
-Ultimately, RandomForestClassifier produced the most desirable results.
-A screen show of the model creation is included below:
+Within our Machine Learning code, multiple potential models were attempted in order to identify the one that would be most fitting with this dataset.
+In our last submission, we thought that RandomForestClassifier was the best suited, but upon further review of the resulting data, this was discovered to be in error.
+The classifier model was not calculating predicted quailty scores correctly.
+Further testing of various training models was completed and Multiple Linear Regression was determined to produce the highest results.

+To accomplish this, we established the features to be used in the Multiple Linear Regression model and trained the model using the uploaded training dataset.
+The team used trained model on new datasets to calculate predicted quality scores, and created a wine_id for each of the tested wines in order to identify each unique entry for analysis.

+A screen shot of the model creation is included below:

 <img width="551" alt="create_randomforest" src="https://user-images.githubusercontent.com/85654649/142745255-b85ada29-ee1c-498d-8fb9-cb6cee11e032.png">